BeehiveNGO/Beehive/beehive.ngo/README.md

 ## Notes

+- This folder contains files for beehive.ngo, a version of beta.beehive.ngo built using React
 - The **URL** beehive.ngo is currently being used as a landing page for about.beehive.ngo (see [website files]())
-- While Beta.beehive.ngo is being built, we're using this folder to experiment with building a React version

 ##Auxiliary Resources